-Adjusted EBITDA represents EBITDA adjusted for (i) stock-based compensation expense and (ii) loss on extinguishment of debt.
+Adjusted EBITDA represents EBITDA adjusted for (i) stock-based compensation expense, (ii) changes in fair value of an equity investment and (iii) loss on extinguishment of debt.
 Our management believes that the use of Adjusted EBITDA eliminates items that management believes have less bearing on our operating performance, thereby highlighting trends in our core business which may not otherwise be apparent.
 It also provides an assessment of controllable expenses, which are indicators management uses to determine whether current spending decisions need to be adjusted in order to meet financial goals and achieve optimal financial performance.